This Is All Yours

 This Is All Yours is the second album by English indie rock band Alt-J, released on 22 September 2014 through Infectious.
 It was promoted with four singles: "Hunger of the Pine", "Left Hand Free", "Every Other Freckle", and "Warm Foothills".
-It topped the UK Albums Chart, was runner up in Belgium, Australia, and Canada and reached number 4 in the United States.
-It was nominated for the Grammy Award for Best Alternative Music Album.
+It debuted at number one on the UK Albums Chart, becoming the group's first number one album, and reached number two in Belgium, Australia, and Canada, and number four in the United States.
+It was nominated for the Grammy Award for Best Alternative Music Album at the 57th Grammy Awards.

 Background and recording

-On 25 May 2012, Alt-J released their debut album An Awesome Wave, which won the Mercury Prize in 2012.
+In May 2012, Alt-J released their debut album An Awesome Wave, which won the Mercury Prize for that year.
 Alt-J were also nominated for three Brit Awards (British Breakthrough Act, British Album of the Year and British Group of the Year).
 Bassist Gwil Sainsbury left the band in January 2014.
 The band began recording the album in April 2014.
 It was recorded in the same place as An Awesome Wave, Iguana Studios, which Gus Unger-Hamilton described as "a tiny little place, sort of behind a second hand tyre shop".